geocryology/globsim/README.md

 ## Credentials for ERA5 and JRA-3Q

 _All paths in this section are given relative to the root of /GlobSim/DReaMIT_demo/._

+See the [Credentials](/docs/source/Credentials.rst) page for details about credentials.

 Get personal tokens (credentials) to be able to download ERA5 and JRA-3Q data.
 - ERA5: